justengel/pylibimport/README.rst

 In the end I think Python will eventually add version import support anyway or this will be done by other pipenv library or something.
 Future Python (4.0) syntax will probably be like qml :code:`import custom 1.0.0` where the version is optional.
 That is just my guess.

+My very long term goal is to make this a virtual environment replacemnt.
+Right now I have 50 venv's on my computer.
+I have one for every library that I develop.
+With this I also have a bunch of the same libraries installed.
+My development environment is filled with duplicate libraries.
+This library can solve this problem.
+I do not have a lot of time to develop this functionality, so it will take me a long time.

 List and Download Versions